Brene Brown’s Atlas of the Heart hearkens the homeschool mama to listen to her heart (& her kids’ hearts).

 - I was tired of forcing kids to homeschool.

 What I didn’t understand was that a very large part of WHY I was dealing with that was because I didn’t have a sense of myself, and had no idea I was supposed to factor in my own needs alongside my homeschool mama role.

 Maybe, in theory, you could have asked me then what I did for myself.

 - And I would have answered that I went to Starbucks every Wednesday evening for a pumpkin spice latte and a scone and wrote my heart out.

-- I’d write why I loved homeschooling.
+- I’d write about why I loved homeschooling.

 - And I’d write why I didn’t.

-- I wrote how kid interactions were exhausting me, what wasn’t working and how I wish it were different.
+- I wrote about how kid interactions were exhausting me, what wasn’t working and how I wish it were different.

 - But also how it was better than the school lifestyle.

 But this act of regular Starbucksing was keeping my head above water.